 MPsych (Clinical) BPsych (Hons) MAPS

-Rebecca EL-Helou is an accomplished Psychologist, passionate about changing and making an impact on people’s mental health in the local community.
+Rebecca El-Helou is an accomplished Psychologist, passionate about changing and making an impact on mental health in the local community.
 A warm, empathetic presence in her clients’ lives, Rebecca truly has a love for our culturally diverse community.
 Growing up in Western Sydney, she has become culturally aware and extremely open to a breadth of cultural backgrounds, and learning how this shapes world views.

 It was apparent from a young age that Rebecca was the person others would confide in times of distress.
 This felt very natural and became a personal strength, leading her to pursue a career in mental health.
 Relatable and compassionate, Rebecca always remains open minded and focussed on every individuals specific needs and goals.